 |Native Areas||Southern Europe, Northern Africa, Asia|

 Not very fussy about soil, bigleaf periwinkle has a habit of appearing in surprising places, such as creeping out from under other plantings or growing near a foundation.
 It prefers a well-drained, slightly acidic soil to flourish.
-If your vinca major is growing in clay soil and seems to be lackluster or not forming very many flowers, try enriching your soil with a mix of peat moss and compost.
+If your bigleaf periwinkle is growing in clay soil and seems to be lackluster or not forming very many flowers, try enriching your soil with a mix of peat moss and compost.

 Temperature and Humidity

-Bigleaf periwinkle is not as cold hardy as ordinary periwinkle.
+Bigleaf periwinkle is not as cold-hardy as ordinary periwinkle.
 It prefers a temperate climate.
 But if it's planted near a stone or brick structure it may retain enough warmth to become a perennial in a colder zone.

 This hardy ground cover should not require any fertilizer if the soil it's planted in is healthy and has good drainage.

-Is Bigleaf Periwinkle Toxic?
+Types of Bigleaf Periwinkle

 Propagating Bigleaf Periwinkle